gr-vt/gr-signal_exciter/README.md

 To install using pybombs you must of the gr-etcetra recipe directory available.
 As of writing (5/1/17) the updates to gr-etcetra recipes have not been merged into master, but are located within this repo in the directory 'recipes.'

-With the recipes installed run
+With the recipes installed run (swap 'prefix' for your pybombs prefix)
   ```
   $ pybombs -p prefix install gr-signal_exciter
   ```